 As described in Note 2, the Agency collects and remits payments in lieu of taxes on behalf of various taxing jurisdictions.
-As of December 31, 2018, the Agency is holding \$223,504 of the payments collected.
-This money relates to one specific PILOT agreement, for which there is a Memorandum of Understanding (MOU) with Erie County that stipulates Erie County can decide how this money should be used.
-There have been ongoing discussions between Agency management and parties to the MOU regarding the potential for the Amherst IDA to utilize this money toward projects in Amherst.
-As there has been no formal conclusion or agreement in regards to these discussions as of December 31, 2018, the amount held by the Agency is shown as an amount eligible for allocation per the terms of the MOU on the Statement of Net Position.
+As of December 31, 2018, the Agency was holding \$223,504 of the payments collected.
+This money related to one specific PILOT agreement, for which there is a Memorandum of Understanding (MOU) with Erie County that stipulates Erie County can decide how this money should be used.
+There were ongoing discussions between Agency management and parties to the MOU regarding the potential for the Amherst IDA to utilize this money toward projects in Amherst.
+As there had been no formal conclusion or agreement in regards to these discussions as of December 31, 2018, the amount held by the Agency was shown as an amount eligible for allocation per the terms of the MOU on the Statement of Net Position.
+The Agency ultimately paid the amount to Erie County IDA during 2019.
+As such, no amount is due to Erie County IDA as of December 31, 2019.